webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 ![How to open a pull request](gifs/3-3-how-to-open-a-pr.gif)

-1. Navigate to repository on GitHub
+1. Navigate to the repository on GitHub
-2. Click "Pull requests" → "New pull request"
+2. Click "Pull requests" then "New pull request"
 3. Select your branch as the source
-4. Fill in PR template:
+4. Fill in the PR template:

 ```markdown
 ## Description